Skin Cancer Surgery

 Skin cancer surgery can sometimes cause a few minor side effects, such as soreness and scarring, although certain advanced surgical techniques can help preserve nearby tissue and optimize cosmetic outcomes while maintaining an excellent cure rate.
 Moffitt Cancer Center offers all of the latest techniques for non-melanoma skin cancer surgery, including:

-- Mohs surgery, in which a tumor is removed and examined, layer by layer, until no cancerous cells are found
+- Mohs surgery, in which a tumor is removed and examined, layer by layer, until no cancerous cells are found.
+Mohs surgery is offered in conjunction with the USF Department of Dermatology

 - Dermabrasion, in which the top layer of skin is removed through friction, such as the application of small, polishing granules